GaloisInc/crucible/crux-mir/example/README.md

 ...
 ```

-The `-s z3` flag, which tells `crux-mir` to specifically use `z3` solver (assuming it is installed).
+Note the `-s z3` flag, which tells `crux-mir` to specifically use the `z3` solver (assuming it is installed).
 In some cases it might be beneficial to use specific solvers, but the details of when are beyond the scope of this tutorial.

 ## Parting thoughts